noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ![Creating a Cognitive Service Key](./assets/new-cognitive-services.PNG)

 This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside, as well as what pricing plan you'd like.
 We'll be using S1 so that we have the throughput we need for the tutorial, and creating a new _Resource Group_.
-We'll be using this same resource group below for our Blob Storage and DocumentDB, so pick something you like. _Pin to dashboard_ so that you can easily find it.
+We'll be using this same resource group below for our Blob Storage and Cosmos DB, so pick something you like. _Pin to dashboard_ so that you can easily find it.
 Since the Computer Vision API stores images internally at Microsoft (in a secure fashion) to help improve future Cognitive Services Vision offerings, you'll need to _Enable_ Account creation.
 This can be a stumbling block for users in Enterprise environment, as only Subscription Administrators have the right to enable this, but for Azure Pass users it's not an issue.

 ![Choosing Cognitive Services Details](./assets/cognitive-account-creation.PNG)